-About 150MB on macOS and Ubuntu, and 220MB on Windows (when installed).
-You may think it is still too big, but please consider that the size of BasicTeX for macOS is about 215MB (when installed), and a basic MiKTeX installer for Windows is about 750MB (I didn’t check how big it is when installed).
+About 84MB on macOS and 66MB on Linux (gzipped), and 99MB on Windows (zipped).
+You may think it is still too big, but please consider that the size of the BasicTeX installer for macOS is about 80MB, and a basic MiKTeX installer for Windows is about 235MB.

-If you create a tarball of TinyTeX on macOS or Ubuntu, it will be only 50MB.
-This can be very helpful if you install such a tarball on the cloud (e.g., for software testing purposes on Travis CI).
+TinyTeX’s small size can be very helpful if you install it on the cloud (e.g., for software testing purposes with Github Actions).
 The download and installation should take only a few seconds.

-What does the TinyTeX installation script do exactly?
+How is TinyTeX created?
 How do you reduce the size of the gigantic TeX Live?

-The best way to understand TinyTeX is to read the source under the
+The best way to understand TinyTeX is to read the article “TinyTeX: A lightweight, cross-platform, and easy-to-maintain LaTeX distribution based on TeX Live” in TUGBoat.
+Alternatively, you can read the source under the

 toolsdirectory.
 Basically, TinyTeX automates the TeX Live installation using a profile file named tinytex.profile (